Eco-evolutionary dynamics of a trait-structured predator-prey model: Introduction

 \subsection{Background on eco-evolutionary dynamics}

 Predictive studies on the response of biodiversity to climate change are important to inform scientists and policy-makers of risks to biodiversity and possible interventions \cite{bellard2012impacts}.
 Prediction is complicated since the response of a given species to a changing environment depends on intraspecific variation (phenotype heterogeneity) \cite{moran2016intraspecific,mimura2017understanding,bolnick2011intraspecific}, as well as complex interactions between other species, and the environment more generally (see \cite{hendry2011evolutionary}).
-Particularly complicating matters is the increasing evidence of coupling between evolutionary and ecological changes, eco-evolutionary dynamics (reviewed in \cite{fussmann2007eco,pelletier2009eco, govaert2019eco,post2009eco}).
+Complicating matters is the increasing evidence of coupling between evolutionary and ecological changes, eco-evolutionary dynamics (reviewed in \cite{fussmann2007eco,pelletier2009eco, govaert2019eco,post2009eco,hairston2005rapid}).
 The eco-evolutionary perspective is also valuable in informing our approach to cancer therapies \cite{adler2019cancer}.

 Mathematical models help illuminate the impacts of eco-evolutionary dynamics.
 Specifically, they have predicted that the long-term fate of predator and prey species are impacted by the rate at which evolutionary processes occur \cite{marrow1996evolutionary,dieckmann1996dynamical}, and that host-parasite dynamics are qualitatively altered when bi-directional feedback between ecology and evolution is specifically included \cite{ashby2019understanding,best2023fluctuating}, i.e. cyclic dynamics emerge due to evolution.
 However, these models do not explicitly include the processes that maintain variance on the population, such as mutation.
 The limiting solution as mutation rate approaches $0$ for selection-mutation models may be qualitatively different than the solution with zero mutation rate (see \cite{lorenzi2020asymptotic} for an example), so it is important to determine the behaviour of models for small, but non-zero, population heterogeneity

 Integro-differential equations provide a mathematical framework to model natural selection in phenotypically heterogeneous populations, and have tremendous utility in understanding how a diverse range of factors affect evolution, such as time or space heterogeneity \cite{iglesias2021selection,roques2020adaptation,figueroa2018long, bouin2015hamilton}, the competition between populations exhibiting different dispersal rates \cite{lam2023hamilton, bouin2014travelling}, and the impact of phenotypic heterogeneity on the response of cancers to therapy \cite{ardavseva2020comparative,lorenzi2015dissecting,lorenzi2016tracking}.
 However, these models do not incorporate eco-evolutionary dynamics.
 Integro-differential equation models which do incorporate eco-evolutionary dynamics have provided unique insights into evolutionary branching \cite{diekmann2005dynamics}, the interaction between stromal cells and stem cells \cite{nguyen2019adaptive}, and the co-evolution of predators and prey \cite{calsina1994non}.
 While these models specifically involve mutational processes, they focus on stationary solutions (the evolutionary stable strategies in the language of adaptive dynamics) and so miss the transient dynamics which may be of interest in applications, especially if realistic parameters would require a longer time to converge than the time-frame of interest.
 Moreover, this means they are not readily adapted to the case where the attractor of the system is not a fixed point.